ab-5v/selist/README.md

 CSS selectors extractor.

-Small as less than 500B.
+* Small as less than 500B.

-Fast as 50KB of parsed css per ms on my macbook.
+* Fast as 50KB of parsed css per ms on my macbook.

-Reliable enought
-> To get the same result as strict, AST based, parser [reworkcss/css](https://github.com/reworkcss/css) on my 30MB of CSS.
+* Reliable enought (to get the same result as strict, AST based, parser</div> [reworkcss/css](https://github.com/reworkcss/css) on my 30MB of CSS).

 Install it with npm:
 ```